Sinopharm's COVID-19 vaccine 79% effective, seeks approval in China

 China, whose President Xi Jinping has pledged to make its vaccines a global public good, has won several large supply deals with countries including Indonesia and Brazil - the most populous countries in Southeast Asia and Latin America respectively.

-But none of the Chinese drug makers have yet to release detailed efficacy data.
+But none of the Chinese drug makers has yet to release detailed efficacy data.

+“I think it’s very positive news.
+The results for other COVID vaccines ... were also released initially in very short press releases, and within a few weeks more details were provided,” said Benjamin Cowling, a public health professor at the University of Hong Kong.

+Experts warned, however, that it’s still early to conclude how successful the Sinopharm vaccine is.

-The CNBG unit, called Beijing Biological Products Institute, said in a statement that it had applied to the National Medical Products Administration for conditional approval of the vaccine.
+Its developer Beijing Biological Products Institute, a unit of Sinopharm subsidiary China National Biotec Group (CNBG), said that it had applied to the National Medical Products Administration for conditional approval of the vaccine.

-It did not give details such as the number of infections in the trial, what, if any, side effects it identified, how many volunteers were given the vaccine or a placebo.

 Our Standards: The Thomson Reuters Trust Principles.